NilPointer-Software/bdfd-wiki/src/bdscript/introduction.md

-# Functions introduction
+# BDScript
-In this section of wiki you will learn about some of the useful functions.\
+In this section of the wiki, you will learn about the functions that exist in BDScript.
-Functions *(as the name itself says)* add extra functionality to your commands.\
+Using functions is an integral part of your bot, because thanks to them you will bring functionality to your bot!

-They are heart and soul of your bot.
-Remember that functions start with `$`.\
+Remember that any function starts with a `$` sign.
-For example `$nomention` or `$ping`.
+For example, `$nomention` or `$ping`.
+It is also worth remembering that the name is case sensitive.